mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 _of_ the city now encrusted with multi-hued corals and inhabited only with the silent denizens of the sea.)
-At the same time the continent of Yakor rose to within 2 metres of the surface forming the massive seaweed covered shallow sea.
-The volcanic mountains of Bhaki erupted burying the entire region under many metres of grey volcanic dust.
-A whole new continent rose up out of the Glass Sea (so called because the waves rarely grow above 10 metres) and then sank again 32 years later.
+At the same time the continent of Yakor rose to within 2 meters of the surface forming the massive seaweed covered shallow sea.
+The volcanic mountains of Bhaki erupted burying the entire region under many meters of grey volcanic dust.
+A whole new continent rose up out of the Glass Sea (so called because the waves rarely grow above 10 meters) and then sank again 32 years later.
 Its place is marked only by the dangerous shoals of White Water Pass.
 The surviving Khaarkhi fled and Gateway was once more uninhabited.